CyberVerse2/textwallet/README.md

 ## Known Issues

-- There was a known dependency conflict between `date-fns` v4.1.0 and `react-day-picker` v8.10.1 (which requires `date-fns` v2 or v3).
+- There may be a dependency conflict between `date-fns` v4.1.0 and `react-day-picker` v8.10.1 (which requires `date-fns` v2 or v3).
 Installing dependencies using the `--legacy-peer-deps` flag is the current workaround.

+## Authentication & Sync

+- The app uses OnchainKit’s `<Wallet>` and `<ConnectWallet>` for wallet-based login.
+- On connect, the client signs a static message and calls `/api/auth/verify`.
+- After verification, the client calls `/api/sync-user` to upsert the user by `wallet_address`.
+- Ensure you’ve run the migrations `001_create_tables.sql` and `002_add_wallet_address.sql` in Supabase.

 ## Contributing